ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/index.rst

 - :doc:`panel_plugin_tutorial` is an example of an rviz::Panel
   subclass which shows a simple control input for sending velocities to a mobile base.

+- :doc:`tool_plugin_tutorial` is an example of an rviz::Tool
+  subclass which lets you plant flag markers on the Z=0 plane.